Easy Vanilla Cupcakes

 For the buttercream

-For best results, use an electric mixer.
-I like to use my stand mixer fitted with a paddle attachment (or use a hand mixer but the time will take longer to cream) cream the butter until light and fluffy about 1 to 2 minutes.
+Now yes for this part you do need to bust out the mixer.
+You can use a stand mixer fitted with a paddle attachment (or use a hand mixer but the time will take longer to cream) cream the butter until light and fluffy about 1 to 2 minutes.

 Add powdered sugar.
-Add the powdered (confectioners sugar) a half cup at a time with the mixer off.
+Add the powdered sugar a half cup at a time with the mixer off.
 Mix on low speed until incorporated.

 vanilla frosting mixed together